IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 ---

 Thank you for your work on this document.
-Please address these comments and feel free to contact me for clarification and/or discussion.
+Please address these comments or feel free to contact me for clarification and/or discussion.

 Best regards,